 I chose to decorate my cheese log with dried cranberries because they’re one of my favorite ingredients to use during the holiday season.

-Whenever fall rolls around, I stock up on Ocean Spray® Craisins® Dried Cranberries, and use them to add delicious flavor to my salads, oatmeal, baked goods, and party appetizers.
-The Craisins® Dried Cranberries make all the difference, and you can definitely see why with simple, yet irresistible recipes like this cranberry cheese log.
+Whenever fall rolls around, I stock up on dried cranberries, and use them to add delicious flavor to my salads, oatmeal, baked goods, and party appetizers.
+They make all the difference, and you can definitely see that with a simple, yet irresistible recipe like this cranberry cheese log.

-If you’ve tried Craisins® Dried Cranberries before, then you’ll know what I mean when I say they’re both sweet and slightly tart, and perfectly plump with just the right amount of chewy.
+If you’ve tried these cranberries before, then you’ll know what I mean when I say they’re both sweet and slightly tart, and perfectly plump with just the right amount of chewy.

 The cheese that I chose to roll my dried cranberries in was a honey-laced chèvre, but you can easily use plain chèvre or another soft cheese.
 If you’re not a fan of goat cheese, cream cheese would work just as well.

-I sprinkled a little bit of ground cinnamon onto my chèvre, then rolled it in a plate of Craisins® Dried Cranberries.
+Whatever cheese you use, it’s nice to sprinkle a little bit of ground cinnamon onto the cheese before you roll it into a plate of dried cranberries.
 That’s literally all!
-It’s such an easy, wholesome plate to prepare for guests this fall.
+It’s such an easy, yet festive plate to prepare for guests this holiday season.

-I love this cranberry cheese log so much that I’ll sometimes just make one to store in the fridge for everyday snacking.
-If you shop for Craisins® Dried Cranberries on the regular like me, you may have noticed that they’re missing at Sam’s Club, but you can still shop for them in bulk at other stores.
+I love this cranberry cheese log so much that I’ll sometimes just make one to store in the fridge for snacking throughout the week!

 - 8 oz log of goat cheese/chèvre